 Distinguished Professor Emeritus Jacob Ziv recently received one of science’s most prestigious awards — the 2021 International Institute of Electrical and Electronics Engineers (IEEE) Medal of Honor.
 The medal is awarded to a single person each year for exceptional contributions to science and technology.
-Technion Prof. Ziv of the Andrew and Erna Viterbi Faculty of Electrical Engineering is the first Israeli to have won this honor.
+Technion Prof. Ziv of the Andrew and Erna Viterbi Faculty of Computer and Electrical Engineering is the first Israeli to have won this honor.

 Anyone who routinely shares emails and photos on the internet, experiences the unparalleled daily impact of Prof. Ziv’s contributions.
 His Lempel-Ziv Data Compression Algorithm, developed with Technion Professor Abraham Lempel, serves as the basis for essential file compression technologies currently used in memory devices, computers, and smartphones — including PNG, TIFF, ZIP, and GIF.
 The algorithm has also played a key role in PDF (for documents) and MP3 (for music) formats.